Reciprocating Engine Mechanic

 For over 30 years, Universal Plant Services (UPS) has been a comprehensive service provider for the energy industry, providing project management, installation, maintenance and repair services for rotating and fixed equipment for daily maintenance requirements, turnarounds, and capital projects.

-Universal Plant Services is in search of Reciprocating Engine Mechanics for our Broussard, La & Jena, La offices.
+Universal Plant Services is in search of Reciprocating Engine Mechanics for our Broussard & Jena, La offices as well as in Harrisburg, Pa.
 These positions will be responsible for maintenance and service of engines & compression equipment as described in the scope of work reporting to the Field Service Supervisor or Project Manager.
 With minimal supervision and significant autonomy, the typical areas of responsibility include safely performing planned & unplanned maintenance, maintaining, and building customer relationships, and providing first-line support for equipment troubleshooting.
 The ideal candidates will adapt procedures, processes, tools, equipment, and techniques to accomplish the requirements of the position.
 They will also rely on experience and judgement to plan and achieve assigned tasks and goals.

 - Perform inspection, repair and/or replacement of equipment and components with minimum supervision as required for the completion of service contracts.